sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Fixes some issues in the Phone control.
 * Adds a new predefined template.
 * Improves the PayPal Checkout add-on (Platinum plugin distribution).

-= 5.2.30 =

-* Modifies the position of the validation error messages in the form.
-* Reimplements the Phone control to support dynamic field structure and validation rules based on the country code.
-* Adds a new predefined template.